acocciolo/facebook_page_and_group_photo_exporter/README.md

 You can start using the tool by copying and the files to the web directory http://your_local_server/photo_exporter

 Note that this project is not affiliated with Facebook Inc.

+LICENSE: Copyright Anthony Cocciolo This software is licensed under the CC BY-NC-SA 3.0 license see: http://creativecommons.org/licenses/by-nc-sa/3.0/